Joshua-hpOmen/agent-craft/README.md

 #TODO

-[ ] - Finish the message pages not complete with the different tabs.
+[ ] - The messaging is not fully working including the images uploading.

-[ ] - Sort out the sign-in and up pages not redirecting properly and plus the non-signed-in users are not directed to the sign-in page.